The Chipmunk Adventure: Music

+Before the film's release, Bagdasarian Jr. visited London to hire composer Randy Edelman and the London Philharmonic Orchestra to score the film.
 The soundtrack of The Chipmunk Adventure was performed by the Chipmunks and the Chipettes and includes a mix of original tunes and covers.
-The film's score was composed by Randy Edelman, who also contributed some of the songs for the film.
 Several songs throughout the film were performed by both the Chipmunks and the Chipettes.
+The soundtrack was originally done as a promotional tie-in to the film.
 The soundtrack was originally released by Buena Vista Records.
-On April 1, 2008, the soundtrack was re-released as a bonus CD with the film's DVD.
+On March 17, 1998, the soundtrack was released on CD by MCA Records.
+The CD was a bonus included on the VHS re-release of the film by Universal Studios Home Video.
+On April 1, 2008, the soundtrack was re-released on CD as a bonus of the film's special edition DVD re-release.